 The Authority currently maintains a network of Variable Message Signs (VMS) to provide motorists with critical real-time traffic information.
-There are 14 VMS installed at different locations along the turnpike, primarily focused in the more heavily traveled southern section.
-The signs typically advise turnpike patrons of current traffic conditions, weather restrictions, accidents, delays, etc. Message displays are controlled by turnpike dispatchers from the communication center at the Maine Turnpike Authority Headquarters.
-The 14 VMS were recently upgraded with new controllers and power supplies, which has extended the useful life of the VMS.
+There are 17 VMS installed at different locations along the turnpike, primarily focused in the more heavily traveled southern section.
+The signs typically advise turnpike patrons of current traffic conditions, weather restrictions, accidents, delays, etc. Message displays are controlled by turnpike dispatchers from the Communication Center at the Maine Turnpike Authority Headquarters.
+The 17 VMS were recently upgraded with new controllers and power supplies, which has extended the useful life of the VMS.
 The VMS located east of Exit 36 was relocated to Mile 28 southbound to provide information to more patrons.
-In 2017 the Authority installed two additional VMS at the southbound Kittery weight station at Mile 4.3 and on I-195 westbound, just east of the Saco - Exit 36 Toll Plaza.
+In 2017, the Authority installed two additional VMS at the southbound Kittery weight station at Mile 4.3 and on I-195 Westbound, just east of the Saco, Exit 36 Toll Plaza.
+In 2019, the Authority installed three additional VMS at the southbound Maintenance Area at Mile 10.01, on I-95 southbound just north of Coles Hill Road at Mile 21.78, and on I-95 northbound at Mile 32.52.

-Twenty-five Portable Changeable Message Signs (PCMS) have been deployed long-term throughout portions of the turnpike for incident management purposes and can be controlled from the Turnpike Communication Center in the same manner as the fixed VMS.
-The Authority will be replacing some of the PCMS with permanent fixtures on posts to free up the PCMS for construction projects.
+Twenty-two Portable Changeable Message Signs (PCMS) have been deployed long-term throughout portions of the turnpike for incident management purposes and can be controlled from the communication center in the same manner as the fixed VMS.